troglobit/troglobit.github.io/content/projects/mini-snmpd.md

 name: mini-snmpd
 title: "Mini SNMP daemon"
 date: 2020-02-23 09:00:00 +02:00
+lastmod: 2026-07-04 09:28:00 +0100
 aliases: /mini-snmpd.html
 ---

 This is an SNMP server for small and embedded systems, currently Linux and FreeBSD are supported.
-It is easily portable to other UNIX systems since it's written in C.  The daemon is very small (~40 kiB) and does not have nowhere near the feature set of [Net-SNMP][1], therefore it has a very low impact on system resources.
+It is easily portable to other UNIX systems since it's written in C.  A stripped binary is ~80 kiB and comes nowhere near the feature set of [Net-SNMP][1], so it has a very low impact on system resources — a good fit for routers, NAS boxes, and other embedded devices.

 See my mini HowTo: [Playing with SNMP](/howto-play-with-snmp.html) for a quick introduction to setting up the SNMP tools and MIBs to avoid having